Trip Summary and Itinerary Map

 Day 14: Disembarkation in Kangerlussuaq

-Today, you'll board your direct charter flight back to Reykjavik, Iceland.
-Upon arrival in Reykjavik, we will transfer you to your hotel.
+Enjoy one more Zodiac ride to shore, where you’ll board your charter flight back to Reykjavik, Iceland.
+Upon arrival in Reykjavik, you will be transferred to your included hotel.

 Day 15: Depart Reykjavik